typestack/class-transformer/README.md

 ### How does it handle circular references?

-Circular references are being ignored.
+Circular references are ignored.
 For example, if you are transforming class `User` that contains property `photos` with type of `Photo`, and `Photo` contains link `user` to its parent `User`, then `user` will be ignored during transformation.
+Circular references are not ignored only during `classToClass` operation.

 ### example with Angular2